PRECISE/SMEDL/README.md

 Moreover, it is necessary to compile separately with corresponding SMEDL specifications.
 For more info, readers can refer to the document ``Architecture_Description_Language_for_SMEDL``.

 ## Running the test suite
-You may run the tool's test suite by simply calling `nosetests` from the project's root directory.
+You may run the tool's test suite by simply calling `nose2` from the project's root directory.

 ## Updating from the repository
 The canonical repository for this project is located on the [PRECISE GitLab](https://gitlab.precise.seas.upenn.edu/pgebhard/smedl).

-## JSON format of the message

-{
-  "name" : "eventName",
-  "fmt_version" : "format version",
-  "params": {
-              "v1" : value1,
-	      "v2" : value2,
-	      ...
-  }
-}

-Only the message is encoded in JSON string and the routing key still follows the format of the rabbitmq.
-As a result, the  field "name" in the JSON string is not used for now.
-Moreover, the field "params" is optional when there is no attribute in the event.
-Names in the "params" field are "v"+index where index is from 1.
-Types and order of the data in "params" follows the definition of the event.

 At the moment, this is an internal repository, so please contact [Peter Gebhard](pgeb@seas.upenn.edu) for access.